Ministry of Information and Communications (Kazakhstan)

 The Ministry was dissolved on 25 February 2019, and all its functions were transferred to the Ministry of Information and Social Development.

 History

-May 5, 2016 President Nursultan Nazarbayev instructed to create the Ministry of Information and Communications.
+On May 5, 2016, President Nazarbayev instructed to create the Ministry of Information and Communications.

 The ministry was created the next day, on May 6.
-The ministry headed the press secretary of President Abaev Dauren Askerbekovich.
-The head of the department introduced the team of Prime Minister RK Karim Masimov.
+The ministry was headed by the press secretary of President Abaev Dauren, who was introduced to the team of Prime Minister RK Karim Masimov.